wqking/eventpp/doc/benchmark.md

 </tr>
 <table>

-Given `eventpp::EventQueue<int, void (int), Policies>`, which `Policies` is either single threading or multi threading, the benchmark adds `Listener count` listeners to the queue, each listener is an empty lambda.
+Given `eventpp::EventQueue<size_t, void (size_t), Policies>`, which `Policies` is either single threading or multi threading, the benchmark adds `Listener count` listeners to the queue, each listener is an empty lambda.
 Then the benchmark starts timing.
 It loops `Iterations` times.
 In each loop, the benchmark puts `Queue size` events, then process the event queue.
 There are `Event types` kinds of event type. `Event count` is `Iterations * Queue size`.
 The EventQueue is processed in one thread.
 The Single/Multi threading in the table means the policies used.